pors/reactionic/GUIDE.md

         }]
     }

-Then, to activate the Popup, simply call the ionUpdateActionSheet method:
+Then, to activate the Popup, simply call the ionUpdatePopup method:

     this.context.ionUpdatePopup(popupObject)